Transportation Network Analysis with Graph Theory

 Next Steps

-This analysis is the beginning of the study, each of the potential solutions needs to be validated by operations and store managers to ensure a smooth implementation.
+Each of the potential solutions needs to be validated by operations and store managers to ensure a smooth implementation.

 About Me